code-wizard21k/code-wizard21k/README.md

-- 👋 Hi, I’m @seniorfullstack-dev
+- 👋 Hi, I’m @seniorfullstack-dev.
-- 👀 I’m interested in MERN stack
+- 👀 I’m interested in All stack.
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning rust.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... strikepinchk@gmail.com